Pints-AI/SuperTinyLanguageModels/README.md

 # Work in Progress
 ## TODO

+- add versions to the requirements file (torch can't be too low, throws error for multi-gpu)

 - fix reformer attention
 - fix sparse attention
 - for all attentions check attn_mask is handeled correctly